snuffkin/oqtopus-manager/docs/usage/permissions.md

 ## Permission list

+Each permission string follows the `<resource>.<action>` format described above.
+The table below lists all permissions **hardcoded in the application**.
+Adding or removing a permission requires a code change.

 | Permission | Description |
 |---|---|
 | `environment.get` | View environment list, detail, settings, and component versions |